-All signs point to required labeling as a major ally in the pursuit of safety of those performing electrical work
+Signs point to required labeling as a major ally in achieving electrical safety for workers

 “…do this, don’t do that – can’t you read the sign?”
 The year was 1971 and I certainly find some irony in the fact that the original band to perform this well-known ditty was dubbed as the Five Man Electrical Band.
 If you listen to the lyrics of the song, it doesn’t necessarily portray signs in the best light (see what I did there?).
 The songwriter depicts signs as being controlling and limiting to individuals who may look or act different than what may be considered the norm.
 For someone who is looking for unlimited freedom to do whatever they choose, signs can certainly be seen as restrictive and unnecessary.
 But when it comes to ensuring the safety of individuals working around electricity, signs can be a critical factor in determining life, or death.

 NFPA 70©, National Electrical Code© (NEC©), and NFPA 70E© Standard for Electrical Safety in the Workplace© are two of the three components that are crucial to the electrical Cycle of Safety, with NFPA 70B,© Recommended Practice for Electrical Equipment Maintenance© being the third.While the purpose of the NEC is to safeguard persons and property from hazards that may arise from the use of electricity, NFPA 70E provides enforceable responsibilities for both employers and employees to protect employees against electrical hazards to which employees might be exposed.
 So, while the focus of the NEC is on safe installations, NFPA 70E exists to help ensure that the installation is done safely by the individual(s) performing the work.
 With that said, it becomes easier to see how the NEC and NFPA 70E must be applied together in harmony to ensure the safety of both people and property within any given scenario dealing with electricity.